Saritavillarroel/hello-world/README.md

-# hello-world
+# hello-everyone
-"My first repository on GitHub."
+"My first repository on GitHub and I love pizza at Costco"
+#I like to go shopping for chocolate
+#I am fat, I need to go to the gym this week